 Could probiotics prevent cancer?
 If it could, it would not come as a big surprise.
 Recent research has revealed that probiotics are amazing organisms with many benefits.
-Probiotics are known to promote major body functions and prevent and studies has show it can treat some 170 diseases.
+Probiotics are known to promote major body functions and prevent and studies has shown it can treat some 170 diseases.
 Could probiotics also prevent cancer?

 Probiotics prevent cancer, study shows

 Your gut contains trillions of microorganisms of many kinds, together forming a unique colony inhabiting the digestive tract.
 Each person has a different colony that has developed since birth and is shaped by diet, lifestyle, the level of stress and other factors.
 Common probiotic bacteria include strains of the Lactobacillus family.
 Lactobacillus strains are often used to produce fermented foods like yoghurt, sauerkraut, kombucha and much more.
 Lactobacillus species are also included in many supplements.

 In the 2016 UCLA study, Lactobacillus johnsonii 456 proved to reduce gene damage and greatly reduce inflammation in mice.
 Recent research indicates that inflammation plays a major role in the development of cancer, heart disease and autoimmune diseases.
 Therefore, the UCLA finding a very encouraging.

 The probiotic bacteria given to mice stimulated them to produce metabolites that are known to prevent cancer.
 For example lymphoma, a type of cancer that originates in the immune system slowed down considerably in mice fed with probiotic bacteria.
 They also lived longer, had less DNA damage, lower inflammation, and improved metabolism.
 The researchers stated: “Remarkably, our findings suggest that composition of the gut microbiota influences and alters central carbon metabolism in a genotype-independent manner.”